-Once the private residence of Marie de Medicis, the mother of Louis XIII, today the 55-acre park is a haven of peace and tranquility.
+Once the private residence of Marie de Medici, the mother of Louis XIII, today the 55-acre park in the 6th Arrondissement is a haven of peace and tranquility.
 On any sunny day you'll find hundreds of Parisians in the park soaking up the rays.

 Love, legend, myth.
 It's really quite difficult to source the real story on how St Valentines day came to be filled with flowers, chocolates, and romance.
 In France, Valentine cards are cartes d'amities.